uccser/cs-field-guide/csfieldguide/static/interactives/rsa-encryption/README.md

 ## Licences

-This interactive uses a portion of [Node.js](https://nodejs.org/en/), as well as [node-rsa](https://github.com/rzcoder/node-rsa) and [BigInteger.js](https://github.com/peterolson/BigInteger.js).
+This interactive uses a small portion of [Node.js](https://nodejs.org/en/), as well as [node-rsa](https://github.com/rzcoder/node-rsa) and [BigInteger.js](https://github.com/peterolson/BigInteger.js).
-Licences for these can be found in `LICENCE-THIRD-PARTY` , with full copies available in the `third_party_licences` directory.
+Licences for these can be found in `LICENCE-THIRD-PARTY`, with full copies available in the `third_party_licences` directory.